pycodeDev/go-tokopay/README.md

 response.PanduanPembayaran // guide for pay
 response.PayUrl // route after pay the payment response.Status // status transaction
-response.TrxId // trx id if your transaction problem, send to tokopay cs
+response.TrxId // trx id if your transaction problem, send to go-tokopay cs
 ```
 > Note:
 > Idr (true) if you want get your balance in indonesian rupiahs format